TelemetryDeck/docs/guides/react-setup.md

 ## Basic usage

-To send signals, use the `useTelemetryDeck` hook and destructure the various methods that can be used to modify the instance or send signals to TelemetryDeck.
+To send events, use the `useTelemetryDeck` hook and destructure the various methods that can be used to modify the instance or send events to TelemetryDeck.
 For more information, see the [JS documentation](/docs/guides/javascript-setup/).

 ```tsx